 Weight 4: Medium Weight (Worsted and Aran)

-Overview: More commonly known as worsted weight, this is the workhorse yarn of the knitting and crochet world.
+More commonly known as worsted weight, this is the workhorse yarn of the knitting and crochet world.
 This yarn weight is very popular because it can be used for just about anything, bridging the gap between lighter and heavier weight yarns.
 Perfect for beginners of either craft.
+Aran vs worsted: Aran is a touch thicker; when substituting between the two, compare length per 100 g rather than the label alone.

 Best Uses: Garments, accessories, home décor — virtually anything!